muhammdiffat/ESP32-RFIDSmartDoorLock/README.md

 - **12V Solenoid Lock**

 # Wiring Diagram
-This are the wiring diagram for the project.
+These are the wiring diagram for the project.

 ![Screenshot](wiring.png)